ForgeRock/end-user-ui/README.md

 - Check that you have the latest npm with `npm install npm@latest -g`
 - Clone or download the repo: `https://stash.forgerock.org/projects/OPENIDM/repos/openidm-enduser` or `https://github.com/ForgeRock/end-user-ui`
 - Navigate to your `openidm-enduser` directory and install dependencies with npm: `npm install`
-- Update `proxyTable:target` in `/config/index.js` to point to your target IDM
+- Update `proxyTable:target` in `vue.config.js` to point to your target IDM
 - Start up target IDM (default startup is `http://localhost:8080`)
 - Start development server with npm: `npm run dev`

+### Optional Help

+Vue provides a CLI to help with managing clients if you wish to make use of it you can do the following
+- Run command `npm install -g @vue/cli` to install the Vue Client
+- Then to open the management UI use `vue ui`

 <a name="development-server"></a>
 ## Development server